MySQL Basic Data Types

 Example 2 peculiar syntax of INT(M)

-has nothing to do with its range or storage, INT(M)
+In other words, M in INT(M) has nothing to do with its range or storage, INT(M) is always a 4-byte integer.

 2 String